Overview

 For example, fungus molds, dust, nuts, pollens, and some scents are common allergens.
 So, next time you wonder, “Why do I sneeze so many times in a row?” check for triggers or consult a doctor for your allergy test.

-Environmental Triggers
+Environmental triggers

-Nasal Irritants
+Nasal irritants

 Various substances can irritate your nasal passages and cause a sneezing attack.

-Viral and Bacterial Infections
+Viral and bacterial infections

 While most of the culprits of a runny nose are viruses like Rhinovirus, which causes flu or cold, some bacteria can also cause sneezing fits, like Haemophilus influenzae causing sinus infections.
 Viral infections last 7-10 days, while bacterial infection persists a bit longer—these infections, in addition to sneezing, cause other symptoms like nasal congestion, fever, and coughing.

-Sneezing can also be triggered by certain medicines that may have the flu or allergy side effect due to specific bioactive components.
+Sneezing can also be triggered by certain medicines that may have the flu or allergy side effects due to specific bioactive components.
 Studies show that bright light or sudden temperature changes can also cause sneezing.
 This happens because bright light constricts pupils and causes mucous secretion, which initiates sneezing.

-Gustatory Rhinitis
+Gustatory rhinitis

-Gustatory Rhinitis is a non-allergic reaction to specific foods, including spicy foods, alcohol, hot beverages, or extremely hot or cold foods that trigger the nasal nerves and cause sneezing.
+Gustatory rhinitis is a non-allergic reaction to specific foods, including spicy foods, alcohol, hot beverages, or extremely hot or cold foods that trigger the nasal nerves and cause sneezing.
 Although this condition is not associated with allergies, it can give you an excellent runny nose and a lot of sneezing.
 So next time you munch on that Tabasco or Sriracha sauce, notice if you are sneezing after eating.

-Food Allergies and Sensitivities
+Food allergies and sensitivities

 Some foods cause mild to severe allergic reactions, including wheat allergies (gluten allergy), dairy allergies (lactose intolerance), Nut allergies, etc. While some of these can cause swelling, itching, and hives, many can cause sneezing and runny nose in addition to those symptoms as an allergic response by the immune system.